snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
 * __stripeToken__ Tokenized card or ACH. string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
 USE THIS instead of raw card data if possible.
+* __connectedAccountId__ Id of the Stripe Connect Account.
+Required if you want to create External Account.
+* __isACH__ Set this flag to true if you are trying to register bank account.

 OR